sailfish009/openstructure/modules/img/base/doc/img.rst

 ^^^^^^^^

 .. class:: Point(x=0, y=0, z=0)
-           Point(x=0, y=0)

   This class represents an image pixel.
 It is defined using three integer numbers, corresponding to the pixel’s indexes along the weight and depth dimensions respectively.
-  For 2-dimensional images, the 3rd index can be omitted.

 Size